 A custom certificate of marriage issued to Pete and Natalie

 In the evening, the couple had dinner at one of the finest Nepali restaurants.
-Natalie was amazed when she spotted a congratulations card, a bottle of wine alongside an anniversary cake prepared on their table.
-With memories of good old days surged back, they really enjoyed the unexpected exclusiveness, considered it icing on the cake.
+Natalie was amazed when she spotted a congratulations card, and a bottle of wine alongside an anniversary cake prepared on their table.
+With memories of good old days surging back, they really enjoyed the unexpected exclusiveness and considered it icing on the cake.